boedybios/RHCSA_Exam_Prep/exam_prep.md

 # chgrp siswa /dir_bersama/kelompok_siswa
 ```

--   The shared directory should be readable, writable, and accessible to the member of `siswa` only:
+-   The shared directory should be readable, writable, and accessible to the member of `siswa` only [make it applied for the future as well, therefore we need g+s]:

 ```bash
 # chmod 2770 /dir_bersama/kelompok_siswa